The Case for Time in Causal DAGs: Nontemporal Causal DAGs

 \section{Nontemporal Causal DAGs}

-Causal directed acyclic graphs (DAGs), as popularized by \cite{pearl2000causality}, have been conceived as nontemporal causal models.
-In the second edition of the same work, \textcite[Section 7.5.1]{pearl2009causality} states on the matter of using time to determine causation: \begin{quote} ``The reliance on temporal information has its price, as it excludes a priori the analysis of cases in which the temporal order is not well-defined.'' \end{quote} Time is real, however, and there is no escaping it and whatever price it really may exact, whether temporal information is relied upon or not.
+Causal directed acyclic graphs (DAGs), as popularized by \cite{pearl2000causality,pearl2009causality}, have been conceived as nontemporal causal models. \textcite[Section 7.5.1]{pearl2009causality} states on the matter of using time to determine causation: \begin{quote} -.5em ``The reliance on temporal information has its price, as it excludes a priori the analysis of cases in which the temporal order is not well-defined.'' \end{quote} -.5em Time is real, however, and there is no escaping it and whatever price it really may exact, whether temporal information is relied upon or not.
 We therefore argue that it is best to use time explicitly, and set out to explore the limitations and opportunities it reveals.
 In doing so, we rely on the principle that \textit{causes precede effects}.
 This principle is fundamental to the definition of causality.
-In proposing the method of path coefficients, the precursor to causal graphical models, \cite{wright1934method} states that \textquote{only such paths are tried which are appropriate in direction in time}.
+In proposing the method of path coefficients, the precursor to graphical causal models, \cite{wright1934method} states that ``only such paths are tried which are appropriate in direction in time''.
 The Bradford Hill criteria for causality \parencite{hill1965environment}, widely used in epidemiology, refer to the same principle as ``temporality''. \cite{Granger1969}, \cite{Suppes1970}, and \cite{shoham1990nonmonotonic} rely on the time order between cause and effect for their theories of causality.
 Throughout their foundational work on causal discovery, \cite{spirtes1993causation,spirtes2001causation} emphasize the existence of a time order.
-Similarly, the canonical work on causal graphical models \textcite[][e.g.\ Section 7.5.1]{pearl2009causality}, as well as \textcite[][e.g.\ Chapter 10]{peters2017elements}, concur that causality follows the time order.
+Similarly, the canonical work on graphical causal models \textcite[][e.g.\ Section 7.5.1]{pearl2009causality}, as well as \textcite[][e.g.\ Chapter 10]{peters2017elements}, concur that causality follows the time order.